-203, 204.
-Introduction to Literature.-A course of reading from English and American authors, designed to introduce the student to literature and to aid him in forming a taste for good reading.
+203; 204.
+INTRODUCTION TO LITERATURE.-A course of reading from English and American authors, designed to introduce the student to literature and to aid him in forming a taste for good reading.
 Students who elect English 203 are expected to elect English 204.

-209, 210.
-AMERICAN LITERATURE.-A survey of American literature, with emphasis upon the nineteenth century.
+209; 210.
+AMERICAN LITERATURE.-A survey of American literature as an expression of American social and political ideals.

 Three times a week.
 Credit, three semester hours each semester.
-Alternates with English 211, 212.
-Offered in 1942-1943.
+Alternates with English 211; 212.
+Not offered in 1943-1944.

-211, 212.
+211; 212.
 Fiction.-A study of the types of fiction in English, with readings in the novel and the short story.

 Three times a week.
 Credit, three semester hours each semester.
-Alternates with English 209, 210.
-Not offered in 1942-1943.
+Alternates with English 209; 210.
+Offered in 1943-1944.

-214. Composition.-A course in composition for students who wish to practice writing with a view to developing individual taste and ability.
-Admission to the class requires the consent of the instructor.

-215. Argumentation and Debating.-The theory of argumentation and debating; the preparation of briefs and speeches; practice in debating.
+- 214. Composition.-A course in composition for students who wish to practice writing with a view to developing individual taste and ability.
+Admission to the class requires the consent of the instructor. - Three times a week.
+Credit, three semester hours. - 215.
+ARGUMENTATION AND DEBATING.-The theory of argumentation and debating; the preparation of briefs and speeches; practice in debating.